BACKSTAGE WITH HUDSON POWDER COMPANY

 Avg.
 Read Time: 3m 8s

-Backstage at Hudson Powder Company’s second performance at Treefort Music Hall, BNDRY sat down with lead singer, Cooper Lowry and his band mates, Doug, Ricky, and Lex, for an electric interview.
-Amid the pre-show pushups, team huddles, and constant banter, they dished on their best experiences together as a band, the writing process, and the time a gentleman tried to swipe their bassist’s spot.
+Backstage at Hudson Powder Company’s second performance at Treefort Music Hall, I sat down with lead singer, Cooper Lowry and his band mates, Doug, Ricky, and Lex to get to know the new Boise boy band that everyone’s talking about.
+With rock-folk songs that blend the Pacific Northwest’s timeless musical traditions for a new generation, they’re carving out a loyal fanbase and reputation that’s set to make waves.
+So, amid the pre-show pushups, team huddles, and constant banter, they dished on their best experiences together as a band, the writing process, and the time an audience member tried to swipe their bassist’s spot.

 About Cooper Lowry.

-Frontman, Cooper Lowry, along with the band, made quite the impression on BNDRY as the results poured in from our Boise’s Best campaign.
+Frontman Cooper Lowry, along with the band, made quite the impression on BNDRY as the results poured in from the BNDRY Boise’s Best campaign.

 The first time we spoke to Lowry, he explained that he sees colors when he sings: the coolness of nights in the Idaho wilderness or the warm hues of sunsets that paint a late summer sky.
 It’s a phenomenon called synesthesia.
 Collaborating together, the band captures the authentic ‘sound of Boise’, drawing listeners in with lyrics that transport you to familiar moments of growing up, getting rowdy with friends, heart break, and all the moments worth getting nostalgic about.